 You also need to be extremely careful in your dealings with those who specialize in flattering you or singing your praises at all times.

-When people flatter or praise you excessively that you are no longer a man but a god; they are simply setting you up for a sudden fall and strange destruction.
-Beware of your flatterers, sycophants or praise-singers.
-They are simply digging a grave for you!
+When people flatter or praise you excessively that you are no longer a man but a god, they are simply setting you up for a sudden fall and strange destruction.
+Beware of your flatterers, sycophants, or praise-singers.
+They are merely digging a grave for you!

-The truth is that your flatterers or praise-singers are not sincere, they have ulterior motives, and they simply need something from you.
+The truth is that your flatterers or praise-singers are not sincere.
+They have ulterior motives, and they simply need something from you.
 Beware of them!
-Don’t allow them to praise you to your sudden and great fall and destruction.
+Don’t allow them to praise you into a sudden and great fall and destruction.

 That was the real cause of his death!